 - Be eligible to enroll under the university’s academic policies.

-- An undergraduate, traditional student must attain a cumulative grade point of 1.6 by the end of the freshman year and a 1.8 by the end of the sophomore year and maintain a 2.0 average thereafter (see chart below).
+- An undergraduate student must attain a cumulative grade point of 1.6 as a freshman, a 1.8 as a sophomore, and a 2.0 thereafter (see chart below).

 - Graduate students must remain in good standing according to policies set forth by Academic Records.